7 Ways Lawn Care Services Grow Revenue by Texting Customers

 Then they wait.

 Who’s going to help them solve their problem the quickest?
 That’s who’s most likely to win the business.
-Texting will help you help them faster, so you can close more opportunities.
+Texting will help you help them faster, so your landscaping business can close more opportunities.

 Autoresponses are one way.
 They're instant, and you can't be any faster than that.
 When someone texts your business or fills out a form on your website, you can have a text be automatically sent to them, like: